 Professional Development

 Good policy-making requires good policy-makers.
 Strategic policy-making requires policy-makers capable of high-level strategic thinking.
-The Institute for Regional Security has, for nearly 2 decades, invested in the development of the young policy-makers who will provide such strategic thinking and leadership into the future.
+The Institute for Regional Security has, for nearly two decades, invested in the development of the young policy-makers who will provide such strategic thinking and leadership into the future.

 Future Strategic Leaders Program